-There are no files which go with this video.
+There are no exercises for this video.

 You can increase the size of your video to make it fill the screen like this:

-Play your video (the icons shown won't appear until you do), then click on the full screen icon which appears as shown at its bottom right-hand corner.
+Play your video (the icons shown won't appear until you do), then click on the full screen icon which appears as shown above.

 When you've finished viewing a video in full screen mode, just press the Esc key to return to normal view.